gregkatz/gregkatz.github.io/_posts/2017-05-17-rust-emsccripten.markdown

 });
 {% endhighlight %}

-Finally, borrow some [code][triangle-repo] developed by [badboy_][jan-home] for his talk "[Compiling Rust to your Browser][talk]" which wraps the closure in a function, and passes the function as a callback to emscripten.
+Next, borrow some [code][triangle-repo] developed by [badboy_][jan-home] for his talk "[Compiling Rust to your Browser][talk]" which wraps the closure in a function, and passes the function as a callback to emscripten.
 Put the following after the main function:

 {% highlight rust %}
 use std::os::raw::{c_void, c_int};